GabboM/github-page/country_clustering.md

 subtitle: Are resources produced by a country equally distributed among citizens?
 ---

-In this section, we study how income is distributed in the different countries in the world.
+In this section, we study how income is distributed in different countries in the world.

 Indeed, we have just found out how some countries are more responsible for the production in terms of crops and livestock.
 Production activities causes emission of CO2, which is one of the main causes of Climate Change.